sveltia/sveltia-cms/README.md

 ### Migration

 If you’re already using Netlify/Decap CMS with the GitHub backend and don’t have any custom widget, custom preview or plugin, migrating to Sveltia CMS is super easy.
-Edit `/admin/index.html` to replace the CMS script URL, and push the change to your repository:
+Edit `/admin/index.html` to replace the CMS script tag, and push the change to your repository:

 ```diff
 -<script src="https://unpkg.com/netlify-cms@^2.0.0/dist/netlify-cms.js"></script>